How to Use the Five Forces in This Life

-The fourth point of the seven points is the condensation, or gathering of the practice in one lifetime, condensing it all down into the essence of the practice.
-This is divided into what we do during one lifetime, and then what we can do at the end of this lifetime, when we die.
+The fourth of the seven points is the condensation of the practices for one lifetime – how to condense all the practices into the essentials for a lifetime.
+This process is divided into two stages: what we do during one lifetime, and then what we can do at the end of this lifetime when we die.
 To begin our discussion, let’s review the practices that we can do in this life.

 In brief, the essence of the guideline instruction is applying the five forces.

-This is talking about forces that we can apply every day, all day long.
-It’s the essence of the practice.
+This refers to the forces that we can apply every day, all day long.
+These forces are the essence of the practice.
 The first of these is the force of the intention.
-When we wake up, it’s very important to set the intention for the whole day to try to work with bodhichitta and strengthen my bodhichitta resolve, or aim to always be kind, not to get angry.
-We can do this before we go shopping to the supermarket, for example – we can make the strong determination that we will not be greedy, not to buy things that I don’t need, just because I’m right there, I see some candy, or biscuits, or chocolate.
-We can also make this strong resolve when we have to be with people that are quite difficult to be with, we set the intention not to get angry.
+When we wake up, it’s very important to set the intention for the whole day, which is to try to work with bodhichitta and strengthen our bodhichitta resolve.
+Our aim should be to always be kind and not to get angry.
+We can do this before we go to the supermarket, for example – we can make the strong determination that we will not be greedy, not buy things that we don’t need, such as candy, biscuits, or chocolate.
+We can also make this strong resolve when we have to be around people that are quite difficult to be with.
+Beforehand we can set the intention not to get irritated or angry.

-The second force is the force of the white seed.
-This is to try everyday to build up more and more positive force – the so-called “white karmic potential” – and to purify and get rid of negative potential, which means to rid ourselves of it.
+The second force is the force of the white seed, which means to try to build up more and more positive force every day – the so-called “white karmic potential” – and to purify ourselves of negative potential, which means to rid ourselves of it.
 This practice acts as the seed for changing our circumstances.
 It is said that a brave person can’t kill enemies with just bravery.
-A brave person needs weapons, a shield, helpers, and so on – Buddha belonged to the warrior caste, so Buddhism always is using these images of warriors, it’s not surprising – and so we need this positive force and we need to diminish our negative potential.
-It can’t just be on the basis of the resolve, “I want to be able to overcome it and I want to be able to benefit everyone.”
+A brave person needs weapons, a shield, helpers, and so on.
+Although we need to increase our positive force and to diminish our negative potential, we can’t only rely on the basis of the resolve, “I want to be able to overcome my negativities; I want to be able to benefit everyone.”
 We also need the right kind of practices to build up these abilities.

-The third force is the force of acquaintance.
-We need to build up the mind training practices into a habit by applying them more and more and more with this everyday.
-Whatever we do, we use that to help us to build up the habit, this acquaintance, of concern for others, not just concern for ourselves.
-So, when we eat, we think, “I’m eating in order to make myself strong and healthy, so that I can help others.”
-When we put on warm clothing, we think, “By doing this may my body be more fit and not sick, so I can help others.”
-As we said before, when you walk into the room, “May I bring all beings into liberation,” and when we help somebody, we can think not just in terms of the trivial help that we might be offering, but we can have the strong desire, “May I help them reach enlightenment.”
+The third force is the force of habituation.
+We need to build up the mind training practices into a habit by applying them more and more every day.
+To do this, then no matter what we are doing, we can use it as an opportunity and habituate ourselves with having concern for others, and not just concern for ourselves alone.
+For instance, when we eat, we can think, “I’m eating in order to make myself strong and healthy, so that I can help others.”
+When we put on warm clothing, we can think, “By doing this, may my body be more fit and not sick, so I can help others.”
+Further, when we help somebody, we can think not just in terms of the trivial help that we might be offering, but we can have the strong desire, “May I help them reach enlightenment.”
 These are all examples of the force of habituation.
 We can habituate ourselves like this every minute of every day.
-This way we’re able to transform even very neutral actions into things that can help us on the path.
+This way we’re able to transform even completely neutral actions into things that can help us on the path.

 The fourth force is the force of eliminating all at once.
-Sometimes it’s translated as “disgust,” but literally it means “to get rid of something at once.”
-We’re so disgusted during the day when our self-cherishing and our selfishness arises during the day, that the strong desire develops, “I can’t wait to get rid of it,” and, “I just want to get rid of it all at once.”
-It’s like if there’s a mosquito or a fly buzzing around our face, so “I can’t wait, I just want...” just totally disgusted with it, “I want to get rid of it immediately so that it stops,” We have no patience with it, no tolerance of it.
-We won’t rest until we catch it and get rid of it.
-That’s the attitude we’re talking about.
+Sometimes it’s translated as “disgust,” but it literally means “to get rid of something at once.”
+For example, we become so disgusted when our self-cherishing and our selfishness arises during the day, that the strong desire develops, “I can’t wait to get rid of it,” or, “I just want to get rid of it all at once.”
+It’s like if there’s a mosquito or a fly buzzing around our face, we don’t have much patience or tolerance whatsoever.
+We think, “I want to get rid of it immediately so that it stops bothering me.”
+That’s the kind of attitude we’re talking about.
 It’s quite effective to think that our self-cherishing is like a mosquito or a fly buzzing around our face.
 Furthermore, the more we reject our selfishness, the weaker it becomes.
 If we think of all the disadvantages of selfishness when it arises, we are better able to reject it.

 I think more and more we can appreciate how advanced these practices are.
-These are not at all beginner, easy practices.
-These are the actual real bodhisattva type of practices, what we need to learn and do.
-We can’t only have a comfortable practice, where “Everything is just so nice, and so pleasant, so easy.”
-Geshe Ngawang Dhargyey used to say, “If we want that, that is a sign of our laziness.”
-We want to get enlightenment cheap.
-It’s on sale today.
+These are not at all beginner practices.
+In fact, these are real bodhisattva types of practices that we need to learn and do.
+We can’t only have a comfortable practice, where “Everything is just nice, pleasant, and so easy.”
+Geshe Ngawang Dhargyey used to say, “If we want that, it’s a sign of our laziness.”
+It’s as if we want to get enlightenment cheap.

 The fifth force is the force of prayer.
-At the end of the session, at the end of the day, we pray, “May I never be separated from the two bodhichittas.”
-As an example of this, Kadam Geshe Benkungyal used to have a collection of white and black stones, and he used to put a white stone for every time that he had positive thoughts or positive actions, and a black one for every time he had selfish and negative thoughts or actions.
-And at the end of the day he would tally it up and see how he had done.
-If there were more black, he resolved to try to do better, and if there were more white ones, he would congratulate oneself – although not in a prideful way.
-Then, he would pray that he would be able to improve more and more.
+At the end of our meditation sessions and at the end of the day, we pray, “May I never be separated from the two bodhichittas.”
+As an example of this, Kadam Geshe Ben Gungyal used to have a collection of white and black stones.
+He used to put aside a white stone for every time he had positive thoughts or did positive actions during the day, and a black one for every time he had selfish and negative thoughts or did negative actions.
+At the end of the day he would tally them up to see how he had done.
+If there were more black stones, he resolved to try to do better, and if there were more white ones, he would congratulate oneself – although not in a prideful way.
+Then, he would pray that he would be able to improve more and more every day.

-When we ask the guru to pray for us, what’s not proper is to just ask for a prayer, “May we have no sickness, may my business go well, may my daughter find a good husband.”
-But it’s best to ask the guru to pray for us, a teacher to pray, that we’re able to develop bodhichitta as quickly as possible.
+When we ask our spiritual teachers to pray for us, it’s not proper to ask for selfish or personal things, “May I have no sickness, may my business go well, may my daughter find a good husband, etc.” Instead, it’s best to ask our teachers to pray that we’re able to develop bodhichitta as quickly as possible.

-At the time of death, we also can apply these five forces.
-That is described with the next verse:
+At the time of death, we can also apply these five forces.
+This process is described in the next verse:

 The guideline instruction for the Mahayana transference of mind is the five forces themselves, while giving importance to my path of deportment.

-The intention refers to the best dying prayer to make on our deathbed, “May I be able to develop bodhichitta, and have bodhichitta in the bardo realm in between lives, and in my next lives – even if I haven’t developed it so fully in this lifetime.”
-That’s the best way to transfer the consciousness to a rebirth state conducive for developing bodhichitta.
+The intention refers to the best dying prayer to make on our deathbed, “May I be able to develop bodhichitta and keep it firmly in the bardo realm in between lives and in my next lives.”
+This is the best way to transfer our consciousness to a rebirth state conducive for developing bodhichitta further.

-The third force is the force of acquaintance.
-What we try to do is – as we’re dying – stay acquainted with bodhichitta, so as the consciousness gets more and more subtle as we go through the process of dying, we need to try to keep our focus – as much as possible, on bodhichitta.
-That means to concentrate on our own individual future enlightenments that we’re aiming to achieve, with the intention that we set before, that, “I want to continue to work toward it in all future lives.”
-We try to keep that acquaintance with it, as we go through the dying process, we try to keep close acquaintance with this intention if we’re able to do that with some clarity of mind – but of course only if the death process happens slowly, not quickly like being hit by a truck.
+The third force is the force of habituation.
+As we’re dying, what we try to do is stay habituated with bodhichitta.
+As our consciousness gets more and more subtle as we go through the process of dying, we need to try to keep our focus, as much as possible, on bodhichitta.
+That means to concentrate on our own individual future enlightenments that we’re aiming to achieve.
+We do this with the intention that we set before, “I want to work toward enlightenment in all future lives so as to be best able to help everyone.”
+As we go through the dying process, we try to keep close acquaintance with this intention if we’re able to do so with some clarity of mind – but of course only if the death process happens slowly, not quickly like being hit by a truck.

-It’s very important that we do this acquaintance during our lifetime as well, because often what happens is a truck might be coming, and the first thought that comes to my mind is “Oh, shit!”
+It’s very important that we habituate ourselves with this force of habituation during our lifetime as well, because often what happens is a truck might be coming right toward us, and the first thought that comes to our minds is “Oh, shit!”
 This is not such a wonderful thought to have as our last thought.
-If we’re really acquainted with taking refuge, safe direction, in terms of bodhichitta, then – in times of real danger, when we don’t have so much time, particularly at the time of death – that’s the thought that’s going to come up, rather than “Oh, shit!”
-As we can see, we need to be careful about our last thought so that we are not reborn as a fly in a pile of shit, if I may be a bit graphic.
+If we’re really habituated with taking refuge and bodhichitta, then in times of real danger, when we don’t have so much time, particularly at the time of death, we will be better prepared and not think, “Oh, shit!”
+As we can see, we need to be careful about our last thought so that we are not reborn as a fly on a pile of shit, if I may be a bit graphic.

-The Tibetans, instead of accustoming themselves in having this explicative “Oh, shit!” what they all say is “konchog sum” (dkon-mchog gsum), which is the “three jewels of refuge.”
-So, it’s a little bit equivalent to say “Jesus Christ!” in some difficult situation.
-And although that certainly isn’t done with the most positive state of mind, yet it is a far better thought to die with than “Oh, shit!” because at least there is the hope, the possibility of it being with a little bit more positive meaning.
-That’s the power of acquaintance.
+Instead of using this explicative, “Oh, shit!” the Tibetans say “konchog sum,” which is the “three jewels of refuge.”
+It’s a bit equivalent to saying “Jesus Christ!” when we’re in some difficult situation.
+Although this saying isn’t often said in the most positive state of mind, it is a far better thought to die with than “Oh, shit!”
+That’s because at least with taking refuge there is the hope, the possibility that our death will end with more of a positive meaning.

 The fourth force at the time of death is eliminating all at once.
-This is the self-cherishing to our own body.
-They say we should try to die like a bird taking off from a rock – just fly off without looking back.
-Before we die, we should feel regret about our past negative actions before we die, try to take bodhisattva vows again freshly, or if we’ve done a tantric retreat, then we can do the self-initiation – try to purify ourselves of the negative force of having broken our commitments, and then just leave.
+This applies to self-cherishing our own bodies.
+It is said that we should try to die like a bird taking off from a rock – just fly off without looking back.
+Before we die, we should feel regret about our past negative actions, try to renew our bodhisattva vows, or if we’ve done a tantric retreat, do the self-initiation to try to purify ourselves of the negative force of having broken our commitments, and then just leave.

-The fifth one is the power of prayer at the time of death.
-It can be, as we suggested before, to be reborn in the hells, to take on the suffering of all others.
-But what might be a little bit easier is the prayer not to be separated from bodhichitta and the opportunity to work toward enlightenment in all our lifetimes – prayer at the time of death.
-Doing this, it says:
+The fifth force is the power of prayer at the time of death.
+It could be, as we suggested before, a prayer that we are reborn in the hells, to take on the suffering of all others there.
+But what might be a little bit easier is the prayer not to be separated from bodhichitta and the opportunity to work toward enlightenment in all our future lifetimes.

 While giving importance to my path of deportment.